-AG NEWS RELEASE: Attorney General launches professional fundraiser registration and financial reporting system for charity solicitors and fundraisersPosted on Sep 25, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Attorney General launches professional fundraiser registration and financial reporting system for charity solicitors and fundraisersPosted on Sep 25, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Attorney General Douglas S. Chin announced that the Department of the Attorney General has launched the Professional Fundraiser Registration System for paid professional solicitors and professional fundraising counsels (“Fundraisers”) that contract with charities.
 The online system allows these Fundraisers to register with the Department of the Attorney General and to annually renew their registrations.
 The Attorney General’s Tax and Charities division partnered with Hawaii Information Consortium to develop the system.